btmcg/usb-hacking/README.rst

     assertions included.

 ``make DEBUG=1 COMPILER=clang test -j``
-    Build only the test target (and dependencies) with no optimizations and debug assertions included.
+    Using clang, build only the test target (and dependencies) with no optimizations and debug assertions included.

 Development